Architecture

 DEADINITIALIZING, DEGRADED

 There is no direct DEGRADED -> READY transition.
-Degraded providers must reinitialize.
+Degraded MCP servers must reinitialize.

 CQRS Pattern